 Having had these new experiences really gave me a fresh perspective.
 There was so much of the world still yet to explore, but I needed the means to do so.
 Hard work before any leisure, right?
 So in the final semesters before receiving my degree in Photography and Design in 2012, I found myself living in the city I once called home summers ago—San Francisco.
 And just before graduation, I landed a contract job as a Production Designer for the Gap, helping execute marketing assets for Gap.com.
 I put all my focus, energy, and ambition into my work, hoping one day my career would lead me back to another opportunity abroad.

 I was eventually offered a full-time position and was then promoted a year later.
 To celebrate, I found the courage to book my first-ever solo trip to Europe in the fall of 2014.
-I had saved up several of my paychecks, worked overtime to make sure all my projects were complete, and used all my vacation days on traveling to Paris, London, and Brighton.
+I had saved up several of my paychecks, worked overtime to make sure all my projects were complete and used all my vacation days on traveling to Paris, London, and Brighton.
 I stayed in hostels and on the couches and floors of acquaintances I had just met.
 It was the most terrifying, liberating, and exciting thing I had ever done in my life.
-To this day, it is one of the biggest accomplishments I’m extremely proud of.
+To this day, it’s one of my biggest accomplishments I’m extremely proud of.

 Since then, I’ve gone to Puerto Rico, Amsterdam, Rome, Puerto Vallarta, Stockholm, Copenhagen, Berlin, Phuket, Langkawi, Penang, Kuala Lumpur, Tokyo, Kyoto, Osaka, Taipei, Barcelona, Nice, and most recently Nagoya!